| 2.6.1 Retailing is a major industry with particular

 and local services.
 A number of larger villages have a collection

+of shops serving a similar function.
 2.6.6 Stowmarket had a total of 195,290 sq ft (net) of retail floorspace

 in 1992, with 38.6 per cent given over to convenience goods shopping.